olvaffe/percetto/README.md

 ## Building PerCetto

-Clone a [recent release](https://github.com/google/perfetto/releases) of Perfetto to get the Perfetto SDK (perfetto.h and perfetto.cc).
+Clone a [recent release](https://github.com/google/perfetto/releases) of Perfetto, make sure to checkout a release branch as the `main` branch does not have the Perfetto SDK folder (perfetto.h and perfetto.cc).

 Configure and build PerCetto:
 ```